danielsobrado/spring-cloud-kafka-microservices/README.md

 ## Use MongoDB

 MongoDB was chosen because it is a distributed database that is fast.
-For high availability, MongoDB automatically maintains replica sets,
+For high availability, MongoDB automatically maintains replica sets.

+An operation on a single document in MongoDB is atomic.

 There are already integrated reactive drivers for Spring WebFlux and Spring Boot.
+Multi-document transaction is supported by MongoDB.

 ```bash
 docker run -p 27017:27017 --name jvmcc-mongodb -d dalamar/jvmcc-mongodb